ErosolarAI/code-cli/docs/IMPLEMENTATION_SUMMARY.md

 ## What Was Implemented

-A comprehensive live update system for the APT CLI that provides real-time feedback during AI processing, similar to Claude Code's implementation.
+A comprehensive live update system for the APT CLI that provides real-time feedback during AI processing, similar to other premium implementations.

 ## Key Features